JOB TITLE: Director of Institutional Impact

 - Facility with Excel, particularly pivot tables

 The Director of Institutional Impact is a regular full-time, exempt position with an annual salary of $95,000.
 The Center for Good Food Purchasing, a fiscally-sponsored project of Community Partners, is a people-first workplace that values flexibility, work-life balance, and restoration.
 In addition to offering competitive benefits (i.e. medical/dental/vision, disability/life insurance, vacation, and a 403(b) plan with employer match after two years), we also offer 12 paid holidays, two flexible working Fridays monthly, and annual summer and winter break paid office closures (in addition to vacation time).

 Community Partners® is an equal opportunity employer committed to a diverse and inclusive workforce.
 We strongly encourage and seek applications from people of color, including bilingual and bicultural individuals, as well as women, and members of the lesbian, gay, bisexual, and transgender communities.
 In addition, the organization will consider for employment qualified applicants with criminal histories in a manner consistent with the requirements of the Los Angeles Fair Chance Initiative for Hiring.

 How to Apply

 You will receive a response within 2 weeks of submission of your application.
-No calls or emails please.
+We respectfully request no calls or emails.